Updated Jan 21, 2021

 3. Quality Matters Too

-Many firms design compensation plans with goals for their advisors to complete a number of financial plans.
+Many firms compensation planning include goals for their advisors to complete a number of financial plans.
 Incorporating the completion of financial plans as a special incentive is nothing new.
 However, focus on the quality of financial plans as well as setting goals to ensure plans are regularly updated.
 Institutional-based advisors and their management need to recognize that financial planning is a dynamic and ongoing process – rather than a static plan that is never revisited once completed.
 After all, financial planning is a service, not a product.